herrsmitty8128/DeliveryLogistics/README.md

 # DeliveryLogistics

-A python module that calculates delivery routes and displays them in Google Maps.
+A python module that calculates efficient delivery routes and displays them in Google Maps so you can review, edit, print, and share them with delivery truck drivers.

 ## License